-As a kid I ate the meatless version on this page a lot, but never even considered the work my parents or grandma would put into making this.
-It would kind of just appear during dinner time (I appreciate it much more now!).
+As a kid I ate the meatless version on this page a lot, but never even considered the work my parents or grandma would put into making this (I appreciate it much more now!).

 Cut the tofu into smaller pieces and dry on paper towels or in a basket over the sink for 20-30 minutes.
 We want to remove the excess moisture to avoid oil splatter during frying.

 I fried these in vegetable oil, keeping the temperature at 300F (148C) using my Polder Thermometer.
 Let the temperature hit 300F before adding.
 It should take 2-4 minutes until they brown.
 Like anyone else in a hot tub, these guys like to bunch together and stick, so move them around a little after adding to the pot.

 For this Dau Sot Ca Chua recipe, you can add a little more tomato paste for more color, or more water if you like it a bit more… saucy.
 As always, add extra salt or fish sauce to fit your taste.
 You can also stuff the tofu with meat before adding to the pot.
 That can wait for a future post.

 Top with red chili flakes or freshly ground pepper.
 Serve with rice.